kubedb/cli/docs/snapshot.md

 A `Snapshot` is a Kubernetes `Third Party Object` (TPR).
 It provides declarative configuration for database snapshots in a Kubernetes native way.
 You only need to describe the desired backup operations in a Snapshot object, and the KubeDB operator will launch a Job to perform backup operation.

 ## Snapshot Spec
 As with all other Kubernetes objects, a Snapshot needs `apiVersion`, `kind`, and `metadata` fields.
+The metadata field must contain a label with `kubedb.com/kind` key.
+The valid values for this label are `Postgres` or `Elastic`.
 It also needs a `.spec` section.
 Below is an example Snapshot object.

 ```yaml
 apiVersion: kubedb.com/v1alpha1